ralna/GALAHAD/doc/Python/bsc.rst

             in quotes within ``prefix``, e.g. 'word' (note the qutoes) will result in the prefix word.

+   .. function:: bsc.load(m, n, A_type, A_ne, A_row, A_col, A_ptr, options=None)

+      Import the structure of $A$ to build that of $S$.

+      **Parameters:**

+      m : int
+          holds the number of rows of $A$. n : int
+          holds the number of columns of $A$.
+      A_type : string
+          specifies the unsymmetric storage scheme used for the matrix $A$.
+          It should be one of 'coordinate', 'sparse_by_rows' or 'dense';
+          lower or upper case variants are allowed.
+      A_ne : int
+          holds the number of entries in $A$ in the sparse co-ordinate storage scheme.
+It need not be set for any of the other two schemes.
+      A_row : ndarray(A_ne)
+          holds the row indices of $A$
+          in the sparse co-ordinate storage scheme.
+It need not be set for any of the other two schemes, and in this case can be None.
+      A_col : ndarray(A_ne)
+          holds the column indices of $A$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+It need not be set when the dense storage scheme is used, and in this case can be None.
+      A_ptr : ndarray(m+1)
+          holds the starting position of each row of $A$, as well as the total number of entries, in the sparse row-wise storage scheme.
+It need not be set when the other schemes are used, and in this case can be None.
+      options : dict, optional
+          dictionary of control options (see ``bsc.initialize``).

+      **Returns:**

+      S_ne : int
+          holds the number of entries in $S$.

+   .. function:: bsc.form(m, n, A_ne, A_val, S_ne, D)

+      Form the Schur complement matrix $S = A D A^T$.

+      **Parameters:**

+      m : int
+          holds the number of rows of $A$. n : int
+          holds the number of columns of $A$.
+      A_ne : int
+          holds the number of entries in the matrix $A$.
+      A_val : ndarray(A_ne)
+          holds the values of the nonzeros in the matrix $A$ in the same order as specified in the sparsity pattern in ``bsc.load``.
+      S_ne : int
+          holds the number of entries in the matrix $S$, as returned by ``bsc.load``.
+      D : ndarray(n)
+          holds the values of diagonal matrix $D$.
+If $D$ is the identity matrix, it can take the value None to save storage.

+      **Returns:**

+      S_row : ndarray(S_ne)
+          holds the row indices of $S$
+          in the sparse co-ordinate storage scheme.
+      S_col : ndarray(S_ne)
+          holds the column indices of $S$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+      S_ptr : ndarray(n+1)
+          holds the starting position of each row of $S$, as well as the total number of entries, in the sparse row-wise storage scheme.
+      S_val : ndarray(S_ne)
+          holds the values of the nonzeros in the matrix $S$.

    .. function:: [optional] bsc.information()

       Provide optional output information.